Grocery Outlet Bargain Market of Albany Serves Up Support for LBCC Students

 "We've already told them, when they’re ready to do the spring event we're ready and happy to support them," Cindy said.

-In addition to showing community support, sponsoring the Linn-Benton Community Foundation’s event was a way to let people know about their store and how shopping there can help them save money.
+In addition to showing community support, sponsoring the Linn-Benton Community College Foundation’s event was a way to let people know about their store and how shopping there can help them save money.

 "There is a benefit to putting your name out there as a business," Cindy said.
 "It’s a way to get yourselves out there in the community.
 We're not just a store, we care about our community.
 We have a very big passion for it."